PortalNetwork/bns-sdk/README.md

 - `node`: a domain name you want to look up.
 - Return: the resolver address of the domain.

-The function allows users to loop up domain's resolver address.
+The function allows users to look up domain's resolver address.

 #### EthereumNameService.getAddress(node)
 - `node`: a domain name you want to look up.
 - Return: the binded address of the domain.

-The function allows users to loop up domain's binded address.
+The function allows users to look up domain's binded address.

 #### EthereumNameService.getContent(node)
 - `node`: a domain name you want to look up.
 - Return: the binded content of the domain.

-The function allows users to loop up domain's binded content.
+The function allows users to look up domain's binded content.

 #### EthereumNameService.getMultihash(node)
 - `node`: a domain name you want to look up.
 - Return: the binded multihash of the domain.

-The function allows users to loop up domain's binded multihash.
+The function allows users to look up domain's binded multihash.

 ## 📣 Contributing
 See [CONTRIBUTING.md](./CONTRIBUTING.md) for how to help out.